Ridge Regularized Estimation of VAR Models for Inference: Shrinkage

 \paragraph{Bias.} Since ridge bias is hard to study theoretically, I use a simulation with the same setup of Figure \ref{fig:ridgeshrinknorm__A}, this time with $\lambda_1, \lambda_2 \in [10^{-2}, 10^{4}]$.
 The grid is logarithmic with $150$ points.
-Figure \ref{fig:ridgeshrinknorm__B} presents a level plot of the sup-norm ridge bias $\norm{ \hat{B}^R(\Lambda^\ell) - B }_\infty$ given multiple combinations of $\lambda_1$ and $\lambda_2$.
-While there can be gains compared to least squares estimator $\hat{B}^{LS}$, they are modest.
+Figure \ref{fig:ridgeshrinknorm__B} presents a level plot of the sup-norm ridge bias $\norm{ \hat{B}^R(\Lambda^{(2)}) - B }_\infty$ given multiple combinations of $\lambda_1$ and $\lambda_2$.
+While there can be gains compared to the least squares estimator $\hat{B}^{LS}$, they are modest.
 Moreover, level curves of the bias surface show that gains concentrate in a very thin region of the parameter space.
 Consequently, in practice any (data-driven) ridge penalty selection criterion is unlikely to yield bias improvement over least squares.
-In large VAR models with many lags, the region where ridge can produce bias reduction can be expected to shrink even more due to the large dimension of the parameter space.

-When evaluating the role of bias in ridge regression, the aim is to find setups where the bias-variance trade-off is fruitful.
-However, this exchange is not a free-lunch.
-For example, \cite{prattLengthConfidenceIntervals1961} showed that it is not possible to produce a test (equivalently, a CI procedure) which is valid uniformly over the parameter space and yields meaningfully smaller confidence intervals than any other valid method.
-In other words, if $\Lambda$ is chosen ahead of ridge estimation without any additional assumptions, there is no guarantee that shrinkage is favorable in terms of inference.
+Yet, in large VAR models with many lags the reduction in variance of the ridge estimator often yields improvements over unregularized procedures \citep{liLocalProjectionsVs2022}.
+However, the bias-variance trade-off in ridge is not a free-lunch when performing inference. \cite{prattLengthConfidenceIntervals1961} showed that it is not possible to produce a test (equivalently, a CI procedure) which is valid uniformly over the parameter space and yields meaningfully smaller confidence intervals than any other valid method.